 A cold shower can help you physically reset if you are experiencing strong urges to relapse.
 It can help clear your mind and has a number of other great benefits.

-9 – Remember the pain is only temporary
+9 – Remember that the pain is only temporary.

-One thing to remember is that the pain is only temporary.
+One factor to remember is that the pain is only temporary.
 It will go away.
 It won’t last forever.
-This can be an impacting mental tool for you when the physical pain of withdrawal is at its most severe.
+This thought process can be a useful mental tool when the physical pain of withdrawal is most severe.

 When alcohol metabolizes in your body, it turns into sugar.
 Because of this, your body is used to lots of sugar.
 Eating healthy fruits and vegetables can help you balance the sugar levels that your body is used to.
 Plus, they are just good for you.

-Deep breathing can help you re-engage your prefrontal cortex – the part of your brain that handles critical thinking and reasoning.
-Have you ever been startled, scared, or very excited?
-If so, chances are that your prefrontal cortex was not very active.
-You were more likely being controlled by your limbic system – the old part of your brain that all mammals have in common.
-It’s the part that tells you to fight or run away.
+Deep breathing can help you re-engage your prefrontal cortex, which is the part of your brain that handles critical thinking and reasoning.
 When we are stressed, we often forget to breathe.
 So, if you are feeling a craving, it’s helpful to take a deep breath following these guidelines:

-Breathe in through your nose for 4 seconds.
-Hold for 4 seconds.
+- Breathe in through your nose for four seconds.
+Hold the breath for four seconds.

-Breathe out through your mouth for 4 seconds.
-Hold for 4 seconds.
+- Breathe out through your mouth for four seconds.
+Pause for four seconds and then repeat.

-Doing this will help maintain crucial critical thinking ability during your withdrawals.
+Doing this will help maintain your critical thinking ability during withdrawal.

-Like deep breathing, meditation can help you stay balanced and relaxed during your withdrawal period.
+Like deep breathing, meditation can help you stay balanced and relaxed during your withdrawal.
 At times, it’s easy to forget why you entered recovery in the first place.
-Meditation can help clear your mind in order to focus on what really matters.
+Meditation can help clear your mind to focus on what really matters.
 It pulls you out of a reactive state of mind and into a proactive state.

-While you may not feel like it, an appropriate amount of exercise is one of the best tools for coping with alcohol withdrawals.
+While you may not feel like exercising during withdrawal, a small amount of exercise is one of the best tools for coping with alcohol withdrawal.
 Exercise releases endorphins into your brain creating natural happy feelings within a person.
-Plus, you will begin to feel stronger and more powerful as you work out.
-It’s good for your self confidence and for your recovery.
+Additionally, you will begin to feel stronger and more powerful as you work out.
+It’s good for your self-confidence and for your recovery.

 Distraction can be a powerful ally during your detox.
-It’s much better to focus on something that you enjoy than to focus on the pain of your withdrawals symptoms.
+It’s much better to focus on something that you enjoy than to focus on the discomfort of your withdrawal symptoms.
 Addiction has the tendency to make everything else in life seem less enjoyable.
-Music that you used to love no longer has the same draw.
+Music that you used to love may no longer have the same draw.
 This is because your addiction becomes all-consuming, dulling the vibrancy of life.

 Combine walking with deep breathing and focus on being present.
 Notice the little things in your surroundings.
 Don’t worry about the future or the past.

-When was the last time you actually read a book?
-Books can offer a fantastic escape and can help distract you if you are feeling the urge to relapse.
-Like taking a walk or listening to music, book reading is another distraction technique.
+When was the last time you read a book?
+Books can offer a fantastic escape and can help distract you if you are feeling the urge to drink.
+Like taking a walk or listening to music, reading a book is another distraction technique.
 Pick up a book purely for pleasure.
-What have you always wanted to read?
+What have you always wanted to learn about?
 What sounds like fun to read?

 When you stop drinking, you will find that you have a lot more time on your hands.
-You might be shocked at how much time you spent drinking, thinking about drinking, driving to go drink, and obtaining alcohol.
+You might be shocked at how much time you spent drinking, thinking about drinking, obtaining alcohol and recovering from drinking too much.
 It’s always good to sink your time and energy into something that is fulfilling and productive.
 Do you have an old hobby that you would like to start up again?
-Or, is there a new hobby that you would have always wanted to delve into?
+Or, is there a new hobby that you have always wanted to dive into?

-An injunction is something that you put in place to prevent you from relapsing.
-For instance, you could talk with your local liquor store and tell them not to sell you any liquor, even if you ask for it.
+An injunction is a plan that you put in place to prevent you from relapsing.
+For instance, you could talk to your local liquor store and tell them not to sell you any liquor, even if you ask for it.
 Perhaps you drive by a grocery store where you purchase your liquor every day.
-An injunction would be creating and following a different route.
-You could even write yourself a note and put it on your door every day for when you leave the home.
-Whatever it is, an injunction is something that you put in place to prevent you from relapsing.
-It’s simply one extra barrier that you need to overcome if you are feeling weak.
+An injunction would be creating and following a different route to bypass those locations.
+You could even write yourself a note and put it on your door every day when you leave home.
+Whatever it is, an injunction is something that you put in place to prevent you from experiencing a setback.

-Delirium Tremens is a serious condition that some people coping with alcohol withdrawal go through.
-It is characterized by severe nausea, seizures, and hallucination.
-If you begin to experience DTs, you need to get immediate medical attention as it can be life threatening.
+Delirium tremens (DTs) is a serious condition that some people coping with alcohol withdrawal go through.
+It is characterized by severe nausea, seizures, and hallucinations.
+If you begin to experience DT, you need to get immediate medical attention as it can be life-threatening.